craftcms/docs/docs/commerce/4.x/update-cart-customer.md

 {% endif %}
 ```

 Once a user logs in, the cart’s customer will switch to be the registered user’s customer record.
-If the cart was empty before login and the user had a cart with items from a previous session, that previous cart will be restored.
+If the cart was empty before login and the user had a previous cart with items, that previous cart will be restored.

 ## Registering a guest customer as a user